ibm-cloud-docs/SecureGateway/securegateway_faq.md

     - Gateways - clients will be unable to flow data to the disabled gateway.
     - Destinations - clients will be unable to create connections to these disabled destinations.

-## How do I know the data size received on the Secure Gateway Client?
+## How do I know the data activities on the Secure Gateway Client?
 {: #data-size}

 ### Question
-How do I know the data size received or transmitted through Secure Gateway Client?
+How do I know the data activities through Secure Gateway Client?

 ### Answer
 On SecureGateway Client, change the log level to TRACE.
 The following information will be displayed after requests are sent.